ACME Security for Online Sales

 This is called “invisible” reCaptcha, as there is no additional clicks or other steps required by any valid visitor.
 By default, reCaptcha will obstruct high volume “scripted” order attempts placed to guess credit card credentials. reCaptcha will simply block traffic which attempts to bypass a hosted ticketing page, while allowing orders that are placed using the hosted ticketing page.

-When someone completes an order, ACME makes a call to Google using a private key and that token, and Google will then tell us how likely this was a human and not a bot.
-Currently we have set a threshold to 0, so any checkout that has gone through reCaptcha will pass (every customer going through the browser should pass).
+When someone completes an order, ACME makes a call to Google using a private key and that token, and Google will then tell us how likely this was a human and not a bot and assign a score.
+Currently we have set a very low threshold, and all sessions that pass will be able to complete checkout.
+The vast majority of ACME sessions receive a passing score, though some guests may be blocked.
+We can recommend trying the following troubleshooting steps, or the staff can complete the order on the clients behalf in Back Office or via the POS:

-You can use the following variable in your Back Office Theme to customize the message guests see in the event of a reCapcha failure.
+You can use the following variable in your Backoffice Theme to customize the message guests see in the event of a reCAPTCHA failure.
 A standard language option has been included below:

 "checkout-process-recaptcha-message": "Your order cannot be completed at this time.
 Please call us for assistance."